ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-editor/_simple-editor-angular.md

 <framework-specific-section frameworks="angular">
-Below is an example of cell renderer class:
+Below is an example of cell editor:
 <snippet transform={false}>
 |import { AfterViewInit, Component, ViewChild, ViewContainerRef } from "@angular/core";
 |import { ICellEditorAngularComp } from "ag-grid-angular";